wwwdotphilip/Corona-Code-Gists/README.md

 __onKeyEvent.lua__ - contains a sample key handler for Android hardware key.

 __database.lua__ - a sample external database for your app.
 I suggesst you place the database in a separate lua file for cleaner project.

+__storyboard.lua__ - you can use this as template if you are using storyboard to change scene.